 While this strain of coronavirus has been detected in different clinical specimens (upper and lower respiratory tract, blood, stool, etc.) the duration in which it’s viable and can be spread to other people is unknown.
 Just because something is detectable doesn’t mean it’s also viable.
 It’s also unknown if the infectious virus is present in extrapulmonary specimens (pleural fluid, pericardial fluid, swabs, etc.) or in non-respiratory fluids (breast milk, urine, vomit, stool, etc.) can have the ability to transmit it either (source).

 Now, a study was released just this past week which evaluated how long the virus remained detectable in five environments: aerosols, plastic, stainless steel, copper, and cardboard.

 They found that the aerosols remained detectable for at least 3 hours.
-On stainless steel or plastic, viable virus remains after 3 days, on cardboard it is not viable after 24 hours, and on copper it’s inactivated after 4 hours (source).
+On stainless steel or plastic, the viable virus remains after 3 days, on cardboard, it is not viable after 24 hours, and on copper, it’s inactivated after 4 hours (source).

 WHO technical lead for the COVID-19 response, Maria Van Kerkhove, stated, “From the available studies that we have seen, we are confident that the guidance we have is appropriate.”

 Please see the following excerpt from that article: